How to control your panel heaters

 Remote controlling the panel heaters in your cabin is the easiest way to increase your comfort and protect against frozen pipes.
-All panel heaters can be controlled through our cabin control solution in one of two ways:
+Panel heaters can be controlled through our cabin control solution in one of two ways:

-Panel heaters with a regular plug can easily be controlled through wireless contacts installed between the plug and the socket.
+Panel heaters with a regular plug can easily be controlled through our wireless sockets that are plugged in between the plug and the wall socket.
 The wireless socket is managed through our Base Unit PRO with a radio module and enables you to turn the panel heater on and off.
 You can give the socket a zone number between 1 and 6.
 Multiple sockets can be connected to each zone.
-With a temperature sensor, the socket will work as a thermostat.
+With a temperature sensor, the socket will work like a thermostat.
 You are free to decide what temperature each panel heater should hold.
 The thermostat on the panel heater should be set a little higher, so it doesn’t interfere with the socket control.
 You can set your desired temperature for the zone thorough your app.

 Control through the circuit board:

 If you’re building a new cabin, you should consider a separate circuit for the panel heaters you want to control.
 You can choose panel heaters that are directly connected to the circuit, or you may install a separate control wire to heating units you want to control.
 By doing this, you don’t need to install sockets.
-A temperature sensor in each zone can work as a thermostat.
+A temperature sensor in each zone can work like a thermostat.

 This is an overview of recommended effects based on room size.
 You should also consider ceiling height and how well your cabin is isolated.